MicrosoftDocs/azure-video-indexer/azure-video-indexer/update-your-azure-video-indexer-account-and-migrate-assets.md

 ## Update an existing ARM account

 Update an existing Azure Resource Manager (ARM) account.

+### Permissions

+You must have the following permissions to update an existing ARM account:

+- A **Contributor** role on the Azure Video Indexer account
+- An **Owner** role or both **Contributor** and **User Access Administrator** roles on the linked storage account
+- Read permission on the Azure Media Services AMS resource

 ### [Update existing account in Azure portal](#tab/updateexistingportal)